 Oika Showroom

-OIKA SHOWROOM
+OIKANOMICS SHOWROOM

 Although my work foregrounds process over product, what I call “byproducts” (aka deliverables, outcomes, extensions) are nevertheless co-created along the journey of my collaborative research process.
 These byproducts take the form of artwork, talks, workshops, courses, additional research projects, exhibition opportunities, consulting, commissions, and mentorship.
 I am not the best at “advertising” these byproducts, but they are always available.
 To inquire about any of them, please feel free to contact me here.